Music of Mexico: History

 Liberal President Benito Juárez saw the need to create military bands.
 Village brass bands proliferated in the late nineteenth century, with concerts in town squares, often on a central kiosk.
 During the Porfiriato, musical styles expanded, with Mexican national music, cosmopolitan music brought by foreign elites, and European regional music such as polkas, mazurkas, and waltzes, as well as opera overtures.
-Musicians had access to and used sheet music, indicating musical literacy.
+Musicians had access to and used sheet music.
 In some indigenous regions, new music and bands helped bring a level of unity.
-In Oaxaca, a waltz, "Dios nunca muere" (God never dies) became the state's anthem, linking regional patriotism with God.
+In Oaxaca, a waltz, "Dios nunca muere" (God never dies) became the state's anthem.

-A variety of musical styles from elsewhere were incorporated into Mexican popular music in the nineteenth.
-Music, dance, and poetry flourished in the Porfiriato.
+A variety of musical styles from elsewhere were incorporated into Mexican popular music in the nineteenth century.
+Music, dance, and poetry flourished during the Porfiriato.
 Mexico's National Conservatory of Music was strongly influenced by Italian masters, who gave way to French influence at the turn of the twentieth century.

 Following the Revolution, Venustiano Carranza, leader of the winning Constitutionalist faction of the Revolution, mandated that the National Conservatory "recover the national" in its musical education, abandoning rather than privileging foreign music.
 Younger Mexican composers emerged, including Carlos Chávez, Silvestre Revueltas, and Luis Sandi, who developed Mexican "art music."
 Chávez was a prolific composer and one who embraced creating Mexican orchestral music drawing on revolutionary corridos, and composed an Aztec-themed ballet.
 He became the director of the National Conservatory of Music, which became affiliated with the Ministry of Education (SEP).
-Revueltas composed music for the new, emerging Mexican cinema, and Sandi created choral works, creating music for civic events, as well as incorporating indigenous music from the Yaqui and Maya regions in his compositions.
-Chávez is seen as the driving force behind the split between of Mexican art music and traditional styles, privileging art music.
+Revueltas composed music for the emerging Mexican cinema, and Sandi created choral works, creating music for civic events, as well as incorporating indigenous music from the Yaqui and Maya regions in his compositions.
+Chávez is seen as the driving force behind the split between Mexican art music and traditional styles, privileging art music.
 However, traditional or folkloric music continues to be popular, and the Ballet Folklórico de México, established in 1952, performs regularly at Bellas Artes.